Calati/DH100_Project/README.md

 3) What are the demographic distributions in lower and higher income areas within Alameda County

 # Goals
-1) Represent data by location through GeoPandas to plot out affordability
+1) Represent data by location through GeoPandas to predict a trend in affordability
 2) Use WebScraping to gather data from Zillow and the Census

 # Author